mdanok/arajs/README.md

     const {number2text, stripTashkeel} = require("arajs");

-Then, use the various functions provided by the module to process and analyze Arabic text.
+Now, you can use the various functions provided by the module to process and analyze Arabic text.

 Example
 -------